DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/scholarships-and-bursaries.md

 ---
-title: "Teacher training bursaries"
+title: "Teacher training bursaries and scholarships"
-heading: "Bursaries and scholarships"
+heading: "Teacher training bursaries and scholarships"
 description: |-
    Find out about the teacher training bursaries and scholarships available, depending on the subject you’re training to teach.
 related_content: